LAMiNATE Members

 Susan Sayehli, senior lecturer of Swedish as a second language.
 Sayehli researches second language acquisition with a particular focus on cross-linguistic influence and motivation.

-Frida Splendido, senior lecturer of Swedish as a second and foreign language and deputy director of Lund University Humanities Lab.
+Frida Splendido, senior lecturer of Swedish as a second language and deputy director of Lund University Humanities Lab.
 Splendido's main research interests are language teaching and language acquisition in beginner second-language learners, with a particular interest in phonetic-phonological development.

 Lari-Valtteri Suhonen, senior lecturer at the Department of Educational Work, University of Borås.
 Suhonen's research mainly relates to third language acquisition and cross-linguistic influence.